-Here are Five Reasons Why Translate Your Website
+Here are Six Reasons Why you should Translate Your Website

 In case it wasn’t obvious before, yes, translating your website in just a few of the most popular languages in your industry can make an incredible difference for your business.
 Here are just a few of the reasons why you should work on translating your website.

 Our world is increasingly global, so you may find that a lot of your customers are actually not native speakers.
 The expatriate population living overseas is on the rise, and it’s in your best interest to cater to them as much as possible.